the-turing-way/the-turing-way/book/content/rdm/rdm.md

 Data manipulation and analysis in spreadsheets in particular is best avoided as, without version control, it can lead to non-reproducible workflows.
 By opening and editing raw data files directly by hand, for example to change values or perform calculations, the process by which new values are obtained is not properly documented, and you may accidentally over-write something or type in the wrong value only to notice after it's too late (or not at all).

-Even if these errors are avoided, if the spreadsheet is poorly organised then it may be difficult for collaborators to easily [read-in and re-use](#FAIR) your data for further analysis.
+Even if these errors are avoided, if the spreadsheet is poorly organised then it may be [difficult for collaborators](https://luisdva.github.io/pls-don't-do-this/) to easily [read-in and re-use](#FAIR) your data for further analysis.

-It's often not practical to avoid the use of spreadsheets altogether but there are some simple steps that can be taken to mitigate these flaws.
+It's often not practical to avoid the use of spreadsheets altogether but there are some simple steps that can be taken to mitigate their flaws.
-The following principles, taken from Broman and Woo's 2018 [Data Organization in Spreadsheets](https://peerj.com/preprints/3183/) paper (and accompanying [website](https://kbroman.org/dataorg/)), provide some practical advice to ensure your data is clearly and consistently organised:
+The following principles, taken from [Data Organization in Spreadsheets](https://peerj.com/preprints/3183/) (Broman and Woo, 2018), provide some practical advice to ensure your data is clearly organised and human- and machine-readable:

 * Be consistent
 * Write dates as YYYY-MM-DD